Registration for the 2026 summer season opens on February 7th at 9:00am!

 Special Requests

 We strongly discourage parents from requesting exceptions to our age range cutoffs, session schedules, or other policies.
 However, our camp management team will consider special requests on a case-by-case basis.
-Please contact us before registration to discuss your requests.
-Requests for children to be paired in the same session as a friend/sibling must come from both parents/guardians, and are subject to available session space, logistical and programmatic considerations, and certain age restrictions.
-All scheduling requests must be made in writing to ensure consideration.
+Please contact us before registration to discuss further.
+Camp is a safe place to meet new people and make new friends and we encourage you and your child to be open to being placed in a group where they might not know anyone.
+By the end of the first day, this will no longer be the case!
+Any group request that you do make must come from both campers’ parents/guardians, and are subject to available session space, logistical and programmatic considerations, and certain age restrictions.
+All scheduling requests must be made in writing via email at least three weeks prior to your child’s scheduled session to ensure consideration.
 We are unable to provide extended childcare before or after camp hours.

 Policy Requests